scottwallacesh/trackinator/concept.md

 * How can we simply add a comment without changing the issue, metadata, etc.
   Can it be done in Git?
 Arbitary modification a designated "scratch file"?
 "Experts only"?

-* How will we alidate files and content?
+* How will we validate files and content?
   Validation against the known types?